Assured Periodic Tenancies (APT), welcome to the new normal for private residential tenancies in England.

 - Section 8 eviction by the landlord (where valid legal grounds exist)

-- Notice served by the tenant (typically requiring a minimum of 2 months’ notice) – tenants have a right to surrender at any point during the tenancy!
+- Notice to Quit served by the tenant (typically requiring a minimum of 2 months’ notice) – tenants have a right to give notice at any point during the tenancy!

 Note: The Renters’ Rights Act abolished break clauses, meaning that even if they still appear within a tenancy agreement, they are no longer enforceable.